Clownacy/clowndoom/README.md

     etc. The maximum value is 9.
 - The 'iddt' cheat enables kill/item/secret totals in the automap, as well as notifications when finding secrets.
-- Compiler warnings have been addressed.
-- Support for 64-bit CPUs.
-- Support for Windows and modern Linux.
-  - The X11 code has been converted from 8bpp to 24bpp, which is supported by modern X11 servers.
-  - The audio code has been migrated from OSS to the miniaudio middleware library (supports OSS, ALSA, PulseAudio, JACK, and more).
-  - As an alternative to X11 and miniaudio, SDL1 and SDL2 backends are
-    available.
-  - The codebase can be compiled with MSVC.
 - Assorted bug fixes.
-- Low-detail mode has been restored to full working order.
 - Better than CuckyDOOM.

 ## Configuration